wanx-troopers/wanx-troopers.github.io/extra-tools/z-image.md

 >  found the biggest benefit to running z-image came from having qwen 8b instruct write the prompts;
 > 4b instruct is a close second

+> Can anyone suggest the best k-sampler settings for realistic outputs?
+> Euler ancestral and bong tangent are a killer combo.
+Possibly er_sde & sgm_uniform

+ZIT is said to have "ruts" - tendency for repetition: "ruts are medium shot, certain people, certain angles" - because it is distilled.

+> using a model like Josie that isn't 'the same old', causes Zimage to hit 'less' ruts.
+It's reintroducing triggering tokens finding remaining less used paths that aren't gone but are avoided in favor of the rut.

 ## 2025.12.05

 Z-Image-Turbo consists of 3 parts